jwcarter/small-rnd/readme.txt

 product of C2 and K2 to make the new random number.
 This generator has a period of ~2^255.

+The rand_287.c generator uses a MWC32 generator with lag eight.
+The full 64-bit output is mixed by multiplying the upper and lower 32-bits with 32-bit numbers, rotating the second product by 32-bits and adding it to the first product to make the new random number.
+This generator has a period of ~2^287.

 ======================================================================
 BigCrush Test Results
 ======================================================================